|Home||Energy Physics||Nuclear Power||Electricity||Climate Change||Lighting Control||Contacts||Links|

 The corresponding global warming temperature increase over dry land, as compared to preindustrial temperatures, is given by:

-There may be a further minor temperature increase due to water vapor and local warming.
+There may be a further temperature increase due to local warming.

 The resulting total temperature increase is sufficient to cause massive population migration from equitorial countries.
 The projected average temperature increase in a city such as Toronto will make summers unbearable without continuous mechanical cooling.

-5. It is further shown that half life of transient excess carbon dioxide in the atmosphere as indicated by coal, oil and natural gas production statistics is about 28 years whereas the half life reliably indicated by C-14 data is about 10 years.
+4. It is further shown that half life Th of excess carbon dioxide in the atmosphere is about 25 years.

-9. It has been shown that the excess atmospheric CO2 and the corresponding increase in atmospheric water vapor concentration are causing net heat capture by the oceans which is melting polar floating sea ice.
+8. It has been shown that excess atmospheric CO2 and the corresponding increase in atmospheric water vapor concentration is causing net heat capture by the oceans which is melting polar floating sea ice.
 Once the melting spreads to the Greenland and Antarctic land borne ice, the sea level will rapidly rise.
 This sea level rise will continue for about 144 years or until the excess atmospheric CO2 concentration decays.
-It has been shown that the excess atmospheric CO2 decay time constant from C-14 data is about 16 years and that the projected rise in sea level is 2.5 to 3.7 m.
+It has been shown that the excess atmospheric CO2 decay time constant is about 36 years and that the projected rise in sea level is 2.5 to 3.7 m.
 It has been shown that the only way to mitigate this sea level rise is to stop use of fossil fuels forthwith.

-15. The temperature increase due to increases in the concentrations of carbon dioxide and water vapor in the atmosphere has further provincial, national and international implications that are set out on the web page titled: Consequences.
+14. The temperature increase due to increases in the concentrations of carbon dioxide and water vapor in the atmosphere has further provincial, national and international implications that are set out under the heading Consequences.

-16. Further actions by the Ontario Power Authority and other Ontario governmental bodies to address this warming problem are set out on the web pages titled: Remedial Action and Energy Vision.
+15. Further actions by the Ontario Power Authority and other Ontario governmental bodies to address this warming problem are set out under the headings Remedial Action and Energy Vision

-17. The main conclusion of this work is that combustion of fossil carbon is no longer a viable source of primary energy.
-Energy must be obtained from non-fossil fuel sources.
-To the extent proctical carbon should be buried in the ground.
+16. The main conclusion of this work is that combustion of fossil carbon is no longer a viable source of primary energy.
+The survival of mankind rests not on extracting fossil carbon from the ground, but on putting massive amounts of carbon back into the ground.
 This change in thinking is so radical that many people will have difficulty accepting this reality.

 A simple practical example of application of this principle is that only the volatile portion (Biogas) of municipal waste should be burned.
 The rest should be buried.

-18. In general, as the concentration of carbon dioxide in the atmosphere increases the ease of radiating heat into space decreases.
+17. In general, as the concentration of carbon dioxide in the atmosphere increases the ability of the earth to radiate heat out into space diminishes.
 This reduction in radiative cooling reduces the efficiency of all thermal-electric generation systems, including nuclear power systems.

-21. My immediate concern relates to energy policy personnel, electricity utility executives and their regulators in developed nations such as Canada and the USA.
+20. My immediate concern relates to energy policy personnel, electricity utility executives and their regulators in developed nations such as Canada and the USA.
 They are educated people who should be able to understand and act on the matters presented on this web site, regardless of political considerations.
-They have no valid reason, other than incompetence or corruption, to advocate or approve new capital construction that causes more ongoing use of fossil fuels.
-They have at their disposal non-fossil fuel alternatives such as remote hydro power, wind power, nuclear power and solar power.
-There is no doubt that in the absence of a fossil carbon tax all of these alternatives are more expensive in than using fossil fuels.
-However, fossil fuels emit excess carbon dioxide that has a half life in the atmosphere of about 28 years.
+They have no valid reason, other than short term personal gain, to advocate or approve new capital construction that causes more ongoing use of fossil fuels.
+They have at their disposal non-fossil fuel alternatives such as remote hydro power, wind power with electro-chemical, thermal or pumped storage, nuclear power and solar power.
+There is no doubt that in the absence of a fossil carbon tax all of these alternatives are in the short term more expensive in than using fossil fuels.
+However, fossil fuels emit excess carbon dioxide that has a half life in the atmosphere of about 25 years.
 This excess carbon dioxide will impose an additional electricity load for air conditioning for about a century that can only be met via construction of additional non-fossil fuel generation.
 The extra cost of the non-fossil fuel generation required to meet the ongoing extra air conditioning load resulting from use of fossil fuels makes fossil fuel generation completely uneconomic.
 Electricity utilites and their regulators must lead the way by implementing non-fossil fuel generation to minimize both local and global warming.